Pic.jpeg

 Outstanding Member Involvement Award

-This isn’t a story from my day-to-day college life, but it’s a special honor from my junior year that’s worth remembering.
-I received the Fraternity Outstanding Membership Involvement Award, an honor I applied for and was fortunate to be selected for through a vote.
+I received the Fraternity Outstanding Membership Involvement Award — an honor I applied for and was fortunate to be selected for through a vote.

 Amber shared:

-“The fraternity outstanding membership involvement recipient is a former member of the track team and currently works for the IT department here at the university developing systems for online education.
-He spends his time volunteering for the Knights of Columbus fraternity which takes care of widows in the community and frequently spends weekends helping out at the student food pantry.
-He also regularly attends town hall meetings and helped in the selection of President Schill.
-In regards to his fraternity, he says ‘I may not hold an executive position but whenever I can take the weight off of a brother’s shoulders I will step up to the task.’
-Congratulations and thank you to Aaron Smet of Theta Chi for your hard work and dedication in our community.”
+“The Fraternity Outstanding Membership Involvement recipient is a former member of the track team and currently works for the IT department here at the university, developing systems for online education.
+He spends his time volunteering with the Knights of Columbus, supporting widows in the community, and frequently dedicates his weekends to helping at the student food pantry.
+He also regularly attends town hall meetings and assisted in the selection of President Schill.

 It’s a moment that still makes me proud — a reminder that showing up for people in different corners of life matters just as much, if not more, than holding a formal title.